 Opinion of Bond Counsel - Federal Income Tax Status of Interest.
-Bond Counsel's opinion will state that, under current law, (i) interest on the Bonds (including any accrued "original issue discount" properly allocable to the owners of the Bonds) is excludable from gross income for purposes of Federal income taxation under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) interest on the Bonds is not a specific item of tax preference for purposes of the Federal alternative minimum tax imposed on individuals and corporations; provided, however, for purposes of the alternative minimum tax imposed on corporations (as defined for Federal income tax purposes under Section 56 of the Code), interest on the Bonds is included in computing adjusted current earnings.
+Bond Counsel's opinion will state that, under current law, interest on the Bonds (i) is excludable from the gross income of the owners of the Bonds for purposes of Federal income taxation under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) is not a specific item of tax preference for purposes of the Federal alternative minimum tax on individuals.
+However, for taxable years beginning after December 31, 2022, such interest is included in the "adjusted financial statement income" (as defined in Section 56A of the Code) of certain corporations in determining the applicability and amount of the Federal corporate alternative minimum tax imposed under Section 55(b) of the Code.

-Bond Counsel will express no opinion regarding other Federal tax consequences arising with respect to the Bonds.
-Bond Counsel's opinion speaks as of its date, is based on current legal authority and precedent, covers certain matters not directly addressed by such authority and precedent, and represents Bond Counsel's judgment as to the proper treatment of interest on the Bonds for Federal income tax purposes under Section 103 of the Code.
-Bond Counsel's opinion does not contain or provide any opinion or assurance regarding the future activities of the Commission or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the Internal Revenue Service (the "IRS").
+Bond Counsel's opinion speaks as of its date, is based on current provisions of the Code, and other current legal authority and precedent, and covers certain matters not directly addressed by such authority and precedent and represents Bond Counsel's judgment as to the proper treatment of interest on the Bonds for Federal income tax purposes.
+Bond Counsel's opinion does not contain or provide any opinion or assurance regarding the future activities of the Commission or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the Internal Revenue Service (the "IRS") or the courts.
 The Commission has covenanted, however, to comply with the requirements of the Code.